lmc-eu/spirit-design-system/packages/web/src/scss/components/Stack/README.md

 Use Stack to vertically space content.
 It works with lists or any other HTML elements.
 It can be used to separate form fields, for example.

+👉 Vertical margin of items inside Stack is reset to zero.

 ```html
 <div class="Stack">
   <div class="TextField">